Skip to Main Content

 30.3301

-The Urban Design program is newly centered on the premise that only a combination of leadership, technical, and design skills will lead to meaningful change in the way we think, plan, and construct our built environments.
-Building on the leadership of the late Michael Sorkin, the program is specifically designed to foster new conversations in response to our urbanized planetary crises and provide transformative alternatives that radically reimagine our cities as equitable, diverse, resourceful, and ecologically nimble.
+Located in New York, New York, the Urban Design program (MUPUD) is centered on the premise that only a combination of leadership, technical, and design skills will lead to meaningful change in the way we think, plan, and construct our built environments.
+Faculty and students foster new conversations in response to our urbanized planetary crises and provide transformative alternatives that radically reimagine our cities as equitable, diverse, resourceful, and ecologically nimble.

-Participatory Urbanism is a joint initiative between the J. Max Bond Center for Urban Futures and Graduates Programs Spitzer: architecture, landscape architecture and sustainability in the urban environment -- a program fusing engineering, sciences, and social sciences.
+MUPUD fuses research, design, advocacy and leadership in unique and transdisciplinary ways.
+Students and professors work together to define questions, propose solutions, and disseminate their findings by bringing together technology, practice and activism in different strengths and scales across the program’s year-long “design think tanks.”
+We have deep links and interests in both the Global North and Global South, as well as across the emerging economies of the East.
+The spring studio typically includes a study trip to a far-flung urban site to both learn from and tackle challenges in a different context.
+Participatory Urbanism is a joint initiative between the J. Max Bond Center for Urban Futures and the school’s other graduate programs: architecture, landscape architecture, and sustainability in the urban environment -- a program fusing engineering, sciences, and social sciences.
 Together, we provide a broad range of resources, engagement opportunities, and renowned faculty extending to the CUNY system.
 We aim to equip students to tackle deeply rooted biases and inefficiencies within our urban design and decision-making processes.
 Research in the program examines specific critical agendas in order to extrapolate alternatives and focuses on flash-point crises such as migrancy, urban interdependencies, social and spatial inequities, epidemiology, urban health, density, and ecology.

 Requirements